Gold Camp Rd to Cripple Creek

 Trail Overview

-Gold Camp originally connected the Cheyenne Mountain area to Cripple Creek, but in 1988, Tunnel #3 collapsed and a large section of Gold Camp was closed to vehicles, but left open to hikers and bikers.
-The section that now connects to Cripple Creek picks back up around the Broadmoor in southeast Colorado Springs, and technically you will be on Old Stage Coach Rd for a bit before connecting back to the real Gold Camp Rd.
-This is not a challenging road, but it connects Colorado Springs to Cripple Creek, and other great 4x4 roads on the way.
-It was originally a Ute Indian Trail, and then a rail line.
-It features big views, especially in the fall when the aspens turn.
-Most of the 26 miles allow for two-way traffic, but there are many tight curves with low visibility and, especially during the summer peak season, a lot of washed out areas.
+Gold Camp originally connected the Cheyenne Mountain area to Cripple Creek, but in 1988, Tunnel #3 collapsed, and a large section of Gold Camp was closed to vehicles, but left open to hikers and bikers.
+The road that now connects to Cripple Creek picks back up around the Broadmoor in southeast Colorado Springs.
+Technically, you will be on Old Stage Coach Rd before returning to the real Gold Camp Rd.
+This is not a challenging road, but it connects Colorado Springs to Cripple Creek and other great 4x4 roads on the way.
+It was initially a Ute Indian Trail and then a rail line.
+It features extensive views, especially in the fall when the aspens turn.
+Most of the 26 miles allow for two-way traffic, but there are many tight curves with low visibility and several washed-out areas, especially during the summer peak season.

 Photos of Gold Camp Rd to Cripple Creek